TriggaHappy/covid_tracker/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-# new component - Case history
-# add routing - Case history
-# add navigation button
-# add new func() to api service to get new data
-# call function in case history component
-# add CanvasJS graph &  map data to graph

-# rename dashboard to content-wrapper
-# Add a ng-content field to the contetn-wrapper component
-# call the conent-wrapper component in each

-# timestamp to german format